cgilut/plow-documentation/README.md

 ### MT 700

 MT 700 is a special swift message type that is used by issuing banks when issuing a letter of credit.
 It provides a standardized format for communicating the terms and conditions of LCs between banks, ensuring clarity and consistency in international trade finance transactions.
+When the documentary credit message exceeds the maximum input message length, additional documentary credit information should be transmitted via one or more MT 701s.
+Up to three MT 701s may be sent in addition to the MT 700.

 An issuing bank sends the terms and conditions of the documentary credit with an MT 700 Issue of a Documentary Credit swift message type.
 MT 700 message is sent by the issuing bank to the advising bank.
 It is used to indicate the terms and conditions of a documentary credit that has been originated by the Sender (issuing bank).